CiscoCloud/vaquero-examples/README.md

-# vaquero
+# vaquero vagrant data model

-Model for testing standalone mode: in vagrant
+Complete model used for vagrant environment demo's and sandbox.